 A School Library Orientation establishes our year-long relationship with students (and teachers), so we need an engaging lesson.
 The typical presentation of 2-3 dozen slides, covering all aspects of library organization and rules, is NOT it!
 That just puts kids to sleep with details they won’t remember and wastes everyone’s valuable time.

 Instead, we need to minimize information and give students a purposeful hands-on experience focused on the location of materials.

-A purposeful Library Orientation will simply introduce locations to find a particular resource so students can check out their first book.
+The main purpose of a Library Orientation is to introduce locations so students can find a particular resource.
 This is very different than explaining what students will find inside those resources, which is another lesson altogether!
 What exactly are library “Locations”?

 I name areas of our School Library according to what’s on the spine labels of the materials:

 - the “Dewey area” has Dewey-numbers on the spine labels